-Government report says US budget deficit set to hit $897B
+Shutdown projected to cause $3B permanent hit to economy

+The report says the five-week shutdown has slowed growth in the near term but that most of the lost growth “will eventually be recovered.”

+Overall, CBO predicts that just $3 billion in lost gross domestic product will be permanently lost, a modest figure in a $20 trillion-plus economy.
+By year’s end, CBO says, GDP would be just 0.02 smaller because of the shutdown, which shuttered many domestic agencies.
+Most of the 800,000 furloughed federal workers are returning to their jobs Monday.

-WASHINGTON (AP) — A government report released Monday says that the U.S. budget deficit is set to hit $897 billion this year and predicts that economic growth will slow as the effects of President Donald Trump’s tax cut on business investment begin to drop off.
+More broadly, the report estimates a drop in GDP growth to 2.3 percent this year as the effects of President Donald Trump’s tax cut on business investment begin to drop off.
+It also says that the U.S. budget deficit will hit $897 billion this year.

-The new Congressional Budget Office Report predicts a $118 billion increase over last year’s $779 billion deficit.
-It predicts that the economy will grow by 2.3 percent this year, a slowdown from 3.1 percent last year.

 Most Read Business Stories